sb-vdb/aipi/ollama-service/README.md

 ## Start

-Whether you need to manually start you server as above depends on the system, you are installing Ollama on.
+Whether you need to manually start you server depends on the system, you are installing Ollama on.
 Try ``ollama list`` to test.
 If an error comes up, proceed, otherwise, you're up and running

 Which command to use, to startup the Ollama server depends on whether you controlling the Raspi remotely via SSH: